 You will lie on your back on the CT table and EKG electrodes will be placed on your chest to monitor your heart rate.
 The CT table will move in very small increments every few seconds and take pictures.
 You will be asked to hold your breath for a moment and hold perfectly still.
 You will be left alone in the room; however, the technologist will watch you through a window and you will be able to speak to him or her.

 HOW LONG IS THE PROCEDURE?

 The scan itself takes approximately 30 seconds; however, the entire procedure takes approximately 10 to 15 minutes from start to finish.

 An ideal calcium score is zero, which is associated with excellent long-term outcomes or freedom from heart disease.
 Increasing CAC scores are associated with progressively worse outcomes.
 Practically speaking, a CAC score gives doctors the tools to know what exactly is going on in the coronary arteries and what must be done to prevent a heart attack or stroke.

 DOES INSURANCE COVER THE COST OF THE TEST?

 No, insurance does not cover the cost of this test.
 A physician’s order is required.

 This test is meant for people without symptoms suggestive of heart disease, including chest pain or discomfort, shortness of breath or palpitations (heart pounding or fluttering).
 If you are having any of the above symptoms, please call your doctor.

+The results from your calcium score test will be sent to your doctor.
 After a calcium scoring test, it is important to have routine follow-up appointments with your doctor as this test is not an absolute test in predicting your risk for heart attack.
-Your calcium score gives your doctor information on how best to treat your risk factors such as high blood pressure, high cholesterol and diabetes.